cornerstonejs/cornerstoneTools/docs/latest/tool-mixins/segmentation-tools.md

 ## Segmentation Mixins {#segmentation-mixins}

 [Segmentation Tools](../tool-types/index.md#base-segmentation-tool) require a segmentation mixin to function.
-The role of a segmentation mixin is to provide a user input mechanism, which generates an `operationData` object which it attaches to the cornerstone event and sends to the tool's active strategy.
+The role of a segmentation mixin is to provide a user input mechanism, which generates an `operationData` object which is passed to the active strategy alongside the cornerstone event.

 Examples of segmentation mixins could be: